 I learned that the method you use to tie your kids’ shoes has a direct impact in keeping their feet and legs healthy.
 Children who have feet that are wide at the front but narrow at the heels usually experience a lot of heel movement, and that constant movement and rubbing between the feet and the shoes leads to the formation of blisters.

 Did you know that in order to provide your child with the full benefits that the shoes have to offer (such as support and stability) you must tie them properly?

 Lacing your kids’ shoes properly will provide them with more support and stability and hence prevent them from developing foot issues such as the formation of blisters, calluses, and corns.
 Additionally, properly lacing your kids’ shoes will prevent them from injuries such as ankle sprains.

 I have fitted several children with feet that were wide at the front and narrow in the heel, and the reason why it’s complicated to find shoes that fit well is that oftenly, shoes that are wide at the toe are wide in the heel and vice versa.
-Nevertheless, there are certain shoe styles that will accommodate your child with that type of foot, and I describe them in a post I wrote called:
+Nevertheless, there are certain shoe styles that will accommodate your child with that type of foot, and I describe them in another article I wrote called:

-Let’s take a look at the simplest, yet most effective way to lace shoes for kids with a wide foot at the front and narrow heels.
+Now we can take a look at the simplest, yet most effective way to lace shoes for kids with a wide foot at the front and narrow heels.